-You cannot compete on what everyone knows.The new advantage is context – how internal and external content is interpreted, combined, made sense of, and converted to new products and services.
+You cannot compete on common knowledge.The new advantage is context – how internal and external content is interpreted, combined, made sense of, and converted to new products and services.
 Creating competitive context requires social capital – the ability to find, utilize and combine the skills, knowledge and experience of others, inside and outside of your organization.
 Social capital is derived from employees’ personal and professional networks.

 Innovation happens at the intersections -- innovative organizations have many more intersections of diverse thinking and approaches than we see above.
 Competing effectively in the connected economy is based on combining (and re-combining) unique knowledge from different parts of the business ecosystem (both within and outside of the organization).

 Innovation happens at the intersections!